 Determine whether the data product is coverage or vector data.
 Coverage data is characterized by values of characteristics distributed over an area or areas, while vector data is characterized by localized regions (points, and/or areas) that possess boundaries and do not exhibit internal variation in characteristic values (or where such internal variations can be ignored).

 Identify the concepts in the application domain.
-This will involve reviewing the source material to identify important features and information chunks in the domain which will be useful to end-users in the context of the use cases defined in the initiation phase.
-Source material will include the sample texts identified in the initiation phase and, if available, documentation and data dictionaries of relevant applications, requirements for existing or hypothetical applications, related standards and circulars from IEC, IMO, IALA, etc.
+This will involve reviewing the source material to identify important features and information in the domain which will be useful to end-users.
+Source material will include the sample texts identified in the initiation phase and, if available, documentation and data dictionaries of relevant applications, requirements for existing applications, related standards and circulars from IEC, IMO, IALA, etc.

-Search for existing concepts (classes, attributes and relationships) in the IHO GI Registry which can be re-used.
-Searching for key words in the name of the concept or element (feature, attribute, etc) is the best search option afforded by the Registry interface at this time.
+Search for existing concepts using key words (classes, attributes and relationships) in the IHO GI Registry which can be re-used.

-Develop new concepts only for those concepts which do not yet exist in the Registry.
+Develop new concepts only for those that do not yet exist in the Registry.
 This will involve examining the source material mentioned earlier in more detail to pin down concepts and their definitions.
 The process for submitting proposals is described in S-99.

-In the third version of the GI Registry, concepts which form the Concept Register must be entered into the Data Dictionary Register by designating their item type (for example feature or attribute, etc) and submitting additional information.

-Define the classes and attributes that describe the domain and which are relevant to the data product.
-If classes, attributes and codelists/enumerations already defined in the Registry or existing Product Specifications can be reused, so much the better.
+Define the classes and attributes that describe the domain and are relevant to the data product.
+If classes, attributes and codelists/enumerations are already defined in the Registry or existing Product Specifications they can be reused.
 If not, the Project Team will need to develop and define classes and attributes, including listed values for enumeration and codelist types.

 Define the relationships between the classes.
-Relationships should be defined in order to capture relationships that exist in the real world and to make links which are useful for application processing.
+Relationships should be defined in order to capture those that exist in the real world and to make links which are useful for application processing.
 Both reasons will often apply.

 EXAMPLE 1: A structure/equipment relationship between classes modelling structure objects and classes modelling equipment mounted on the structure.